petrvanblokland/DesignDesignSpace/Site.md

 box = page['Introduction']
 ~~~

-### (Website is in draft) What are the dreams and dragons in your design process?
-How do your change a plan into a planning and mistakes into treasures?
+### What are the dreams and dragons in your design process?
+How do you change a plan into a planning and mistakes into treasures?
 Where can you find the design space to develop?

 ~~~Python
 box = page['Featured']['Image']